lue-bird/elm-accessors/README.md

 `elm-test-rs`

-If you write new accessor combinators that rely on common library datas, I'll be happy to review and merge.
+If you write new accessor combinators that rely on common library data, I'll be happy to review and merge.
 Please include tests for your combinators.